 The latest guidance issued by Montgomery and his colleagues on Wednesday evening leans toward a direct hit by Sandy along the Northeast coast -- but just where remains open to question.

 One computer scenario has the storm slamming into southeast Maine and then hooking it west across northern New York State -- a very unusual storm track.

 Another possibility brings Sandy ashore on the central New Jersey coast before heading into eastern New York and western New England.

-Yet a third scenario would have the storm hitting Cape Cod and tracking westward along the Massachusetts Turnpike, the government forecasters
+Yet a third scenario would have the storm hitting Cape Cod and tracking westward along the Massachusetts Turnpike, the government forecasters warned.

 "The confidence in a big storm bringing a lot of rain into our region is increasing," Montgomery stated.

 Another complication is looming: Sandy's track through New York and New England, wherever it makes landfall, is likely to be a slow one, prolonging rainy and windy conditions.

 Leading private forecasters, including AccuWeather and the Weather Channel, were outlining a similar range of possibilities on Wednesday evening.